 All those who come into contact with children through their everyday work whether paid or voluntary have a duty to safeguard and promote the welfare of children.
-In every school you will find a child protection policy document - at Bledlow Ridge School, you can find a copy on the School's website.
-It is very helpful to read it through.
+In every school you will find a child protection policy document.
+Before you can volunteer in school you will need to read the safeguarding leaflet (available at the office) and meet with Mrs Harrison, the school's Designated Safeguarding Lead (DSL).